devops-vesi/zfaca_accessibility_training/README.md

 Codespaces allows you to start coding immediately without any local setup (although you will need a GitHub account).

+✅ You will be ready to code in seconds - **no local installation required**.

 ### 🔧 Steps

 1. **Create your own repository**